December 21, 2012

 potatoes=513 pounds, to include the following:

-dried potatoes (65 pounds minimum)
+dried potatoes (65 pounds minimum)canned vegetables=2565 servings, to include the following:

 canned potatoes, white and/or sweet